dergigi/dergigi.github.io/collections/_posts/2026-08-23-rebuilding-boris.markdown

 rambling sessions which eventually turned into features, after feeding them through my clanker pipeline (and sleeping on everything once or twice).

-{% include image.html name="android-screens.png" alt="Four Boris Android screens: reading, highlighting, and listening with TTS" %}
+{% include image.html name="android-screens.png" align="left" alt="Four Boris Android screens: reading, highlighting, and listening with TTS" %}

 After two weeks other people started to take notice, and actually started using it.
 I got lots of constructive feedback.
 Some people had fantastic